ammdias/finctrl/MANUAL.md

         parcel "'wine vinegar' 1.05 tags 'food,grocery'" \
         parcel "salt 1.25 tags 'food,grocery'"

-    add transfer of 60 from bank to pocket \
+    add transfer of 60 from bank to wallet \
         descr 'ATM withdrawal' date 1/12

 As you can see, these are just two commands, adding the expense of another trip